owntracks/recorder/README.md

 Publish a location from your OwnTracks app and you should see the _recorder_ receive that on the console.
 If you haven't disabled Geo-lookups, you'll also see the address from which the publish originated.

 The location message received by the _recorder_ will be written to storage.
+In particular you should verify that your _storage_ directory contains:

+1. a directory called `ghash/`
+2. a directory called `rec/` with several subdirectories and a `.rec` file therein.
+3. a directory called `last/` which contains subdirectories and a `.json` file therein.

 ### Launching `ot-recorder` for _Hosted mode_